MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 ### Install and bind certificates on the server that hosts NDES

-In the NDES server, there are 2 certificates that are required by the configuration.
+In the NDES server, there are two certificates that are required by the configuration.
 These certificates are **Client authentication certificate** and **Server authentication certificate** as mentioned in [Certificates and templates](#certificates-and-templates) section.

 > [!TIP]